rdoner/WeatherToColorApp/README.md

 # WeatherToColorApp

-Description
+Description:

 This color changing app uses the darksky api and google maps api to find the coordinates of a location and change the background color based off the weather conditions at that location

-Getting Started
+Getting Started:

-To open app locally, just clone and open in Chrome.
+To run the app, download the files and open darksky.html in chrome or clone the project using git clone "https://github.com/rdoner/WeatherToColorApp"

-Built With
+Built With:

 jQuery
 google maps API
 Darksky API

-Author
+Author:

 Ryan Doner